 How To Get To Plakias Beach

-You can reach Plakias beach by car from Chania or Rethymnon (about a one-hour drive), but there is also a local bus from Rethymnon (four times a day).
+Reach Plakias by car from Chania or Rethymnon (about an hour), or by local bus from Rethymnon (four times a day).

 Best Hotels in Plakias Beach